medic/cht-core/API_v1.md

 ## POST /api/v1/users/{{username}}

-Update a user's security related data.
-Allows you to change roles, reset a password or reassign to a different place.
+Update a user.
+Allows you to change property values on a user account including roles, reset a password or reassign a user to a different place.

 ### Permissions